Proverbs 16:32 says, “Better a patient person than a warrior, one with self-control than one who takes a city.”

 What Is Self-Control?

 Self-control is the war between impulsivity and doing what’s right or beneficial.
 It’s the ability to control emotions, impulses or behaviors to achieve a greater goal.

 A common example of this is people attempting to maintain their New Year’s Resolution and lose a few pounds.
 It can be very difficult to refuse seconds of dinner or dessert afterward, but those practicing self-control know that they are working toward a long-term goal.
 While the immediate satisfaction would be sweet, the long-term results probably wouldn’t be weight loss.

 This may seem self-explanatory, but it’s helpful to work through this question thoughtfully.

 Is self-control really that important, or is it better to enjoy the moment and not concern oneself with future outcomes?

 Besides risking the ability to achieve long-term goals, there are other problematic issues with a lack of self-control.

-People who lack self-control are often given to impulsive behavior and emotions as well.
-This means that they may make poor choices that harm themselves or others and react poorly when they don't get what they want.
+People who lack self-control often give in to impulsive behavior and emotions as well.
+This means that they may make poor choices that harm themselves or others and react poorly when they don’t get what they want.